ESMCI/cime/README_pyEnsSum.rst

        Note that --res, --tag, --compset, and --mach only affect the metadata in the summary file.

-       Recommended number of cores is 42.
+       Recommended number of cores to use is one for each 3D variable (current default number of 3D variables is 42).

 Examples for generating summary files:
 --------------------------------------